Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we established the near statistical optimality of the $(M,k)$-NN rules when $k$ is fixed, which makes the sample-splitting-based NN rules more appealing for practical scenarios with large-scale data.
-We also removed the logarithmic factors by the distance-selective aggregation and exhibited some level of performance boost in experimental results; it is an open question whether the logarithmic factor is fundamental for the vanilla $(M,k)$-NN rules or can be removed by a tighter analysis.
-As supported by both theoretical guarantees and empirical supports, we believe that the $(M,k)$-NN rules, especially for $k=1$, can be widely deployed in practical systems and deserve further study including an optimally weighted version of the classifier as studied in \citep{Duan--Qiao--Cheng2020}.
-It would be also interesting if the current divide-and-conquer framework can be modified to be universally consistent for any general metric space, whenever such a consistent rule exists~\citep{Hanneke--Kontorovich--Sabato--Weiss2020,Gyorfi--Weiss2021}.
+In this paper, we established the near statistical optimality of the $(k,M)$-NN rules when $k$ is fixed, which makes the sample-splitting-based NN rules more appealing for practical scenarios with large-scale data.
+For regression and classification, we also showed that the distance-selective rules enjoy exact minimax optimality and exhibited some level of performance boost in the experimental results.
+In practice, our work suggests that $k$-NN search algorithms can be optimized only for $k=1$, without a concern of losing statistical efficiency.
+It is an open question whether the logarithmic factor is fundamental for the vanilla $(k,M)$-NN rules or can be removed by a tighter analysis.

+As evidenced by both theoretical guarantees and empirical supports in this paper, we believe that the $(k,M)$-NN rules, especially for $k=1$, can be widely deployed in practical systems and deserve further study including an optimally weighted version of the classifier as studied in \citep{Duan--Qiao--Cheng2020}.
+For classification, it would be also interesting if the current divide-and-conquer framework can be modified to be universally consistent for any general metric space, whenever such a consistent rule exists~\citep{Hanneke--Kontorovich--Sabato--Weiss2020,Gyorfi--Weiss2021}.
+Establishing a more general and stronger consistency result of the proposed $(k,M)$-NN density estimator is also an interesting research direction.